EN UA

 Court Philippe Chatrier

-Court Philippe Chatrier was built in 1928, and it is the principal venue of the Roland Garros complex with a seating capacity of 14,840 (reduced from 15,166 in 2010 to accommodate new press boxes).
-In May 2001, formerly known as Court Central, the arena was named to honor Philippe Chatrier (2 February 1926 - 22 June 2000), long-time president of the French Tennis Federation.
-In 2008, Roland Garros Stadium celebrated its 80th anniversary, and former stands A, B, C, and D of the Court Philippe Chatrier were renamed in honor of the famous Musketeers of French tennis: Jacques BRUGNON (stand A), Jean BOROTRA (stand B), Rene LACOSTE (stand C) and Henri COCHET (stand D).
-Traditionally the Court Philippe Chatrier has a surface called red clay, made of crushed brick.
-It is the slowest court in the Grand Slam tournaments.
+Court Philippe Chatrier was built in 1928 and is the principal venue of the Roland Garros complex, with a seating capacity of 14,840 (reduced from 15,166 in 2010 to accommodate new press boxes).
+In May 2001, the arena, formerly known as Court Central, was renamed to honor Philippe Chatrier (2 February 1926 - 22 June 2000), longtime president of the French Tennis Federation.
+In 2008, Roland Garros stadium celebrated its 80th anniversary and former stands A, B, C and D of the Court Philippe Chatrier were renamed in honor of the famous Musketeers of French tennis: Jacques BRUGNON (stand A), Jean BOROTRA (stand B), Rene LACOSTE (stand C) and Henri COCHET (stand D).
+Traditionally, the Court Philippe Chatrier has a red clay surface made of crushed brick.
+It is the slowest court among the Grand Slam tournaments.

 Court Suzanne Lenglen